isdk/web-fetcher.js/README.md

 * `submit`: Submits a form.
 * `waitFor`: Pauses execution to wait for a specific condition (e.g., a timeout, a selector to appear, or network to be idle).
 * `getContent`: Retrieves the full content (HTML, text, etc.) of the current page state.
-* `extract`: Extracts structured data from the page using a declarative schema.
+* `extract`: Extracts any structured data from the page with ease using an expressive, declarative schema.

 ---